optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

-In total we want to offer three entry points for the configuration of optimizers:
+In total we want to offer four entry points for the configuration of optimizers:

 1. Instead of passing an `Algorithm` class (as described in [Algorithm Slection](algorithm-selection)) the user can create an instance of their selected algorithm.
 When creating the instance, they have autocompletion for all options supported by the selected algorithm. `Algorithm`s are immutable.
-1. Given an instance of an `Algorithm`, a user can easily create a modified copy of that instance by using the following methods:
+1. Given an instance of an `Algorithm`, a user can easily create a modified copy of that instance by using the `with_option` method.

-- `with_stopping`: To modify the stopping criteria
+1. We can provide additional methods `with_stopping` and `with_convergence` call `with_option` internally but provide two additional features:
-- `with_convergence`: To modify the convergence criteria
+   1. They valiadate that the option is indeed a stopping/convergence criterion
-- `with_option`: To modify other algorithm options.
+   1. They allow to omit the `convergence_` or `stopping_` at the beginning of the option name and can thus safe typing and allow to focus on the more important part of the option's name.

-3. As before, the user can pass a global set of options to `maximize` or `minimize`.
+1. As before, the user can pass a global set of options to `maximize` or `minimize`.
 We continue to support option dictionaries but also allow `AlgorithmOption` objects that enable better autocomplete and immutability.
+They can be constructed dynamically using `make_dataclass`.
 Global options override the options that were directly passed to an optimizer.
-For consistency, `AlgorithmOptions` can offer the `with_stopping`, `with_convergence` and `with_option` methods.
+For consistency, `AlgorithmOptions` can offer the `with_stopping`, `with_convergence` and `with_option` copy-constructors, so users can modify options safely.

 The previous example continues to work.
 Examples of the new possibilities are: